pklaus/MightyWatt_Python/README.md

 Controlling the load with the web client
 ----------------------------------------

-With the web application and its API, you can run scripts to script a program for the load.
-I also included a script to do simple tasks such as ramping current etc.:
+You can use the web server API to script a program for the load.
+This software already comes with a a script to do simple tasks such as ramping current etc.:

     mw_web_client \
       --watchdog 'V>0.5' \